Choosing The Right Product for Your Foundation Parging

 Cement/lime render uses a raw material (lime, cement and mortar sand) that is readily available on the market and doesn’t require much handling.
 The application can be done in two layers, the first of which must be striated to apply the second.
 This type of render resists erosion and protects against rain, in addition to establishing a thermal mass.

 On the other hand, cement/lime render is less permeable to water vapour, which can cause moisture accumulation within the wall.
-The cement has little flexibility, which is not ideal to cover a material like straw.
+The cement has little flexibility, which is not ideal to cover a type of material like straw.
 It can peel off, blister, and crack.
 Repairs for this type of render are done with latex glue.

 Clay render uses inexpensive raw materials, except for transport, which can be repaired easily.
 Unlike cement, the clay is not corrosive, adheres very well on the surface of a bale of straw and is very permeable to water vapour.
 The hydrophilic property of the clay provides this material with an ability to capture excess moisture.
 As for cement, this type of render can form a thermal mass.